Milly Alcock

 Milly Alcock in the series Home and Away

-In 2018, the actress was offered a more significant project - the lead role in the series "Upright".
+In 2018, Alcock was offered a more significant project - the lead role in the series "Upright".
 Milly faced a choice - to refuse shooting and focus on exams in her senior year or to leave the city for three months and graduate without a diploma.
-She decisively dropped out of school and never regretted her decision.
-"I knew that it would bring me a much more valuable experience," the actress said in an interview.
+She made the bold decision to drop out of school and never looked back.
+"I knew it would give me much more valuable experience," she said in an interview.

 Milly Alcock in the series Upright